DCC-EX/mkdocs-test/docs/reference/nucleo/12-nucleo-64-wifi.md

 ## Serial pins

 - Specific pins are defined for the Nucleo-64 boards.
-  This shows how 3 serial ports are defined for some Nucleo-144 boards; two are polled to see if WiFi is connected.
+  This shows how 2 serial ports are defined for each Nucleo-64 board; both ports are polled to see if WiFi is connected.

 ```cpp
   #if defined(ARDUINO_NUCLEO_F401RE)